Learning how to paint a painting opens the door to creativity with endless possibilities.

 However, it is difficult to paint a dark color over a light oil color.
 Especially, if the color has been mixed with white.

-Paint the light colors first.
-Then paint another layer on top of the light color or the darker colors around the first layer.
+Block in the light colors first.
+Then glaze another layer on top of the light color or paint the darker colors around the first layer.

 You may use transparent colors painted on the top of the first colors.
 This traditional way of painting watercolor is called glazing.